NeleWandel/TDS/docs/source/API.rst

 | Viable ranges are from 100.0E-36 through 100.0E+36.
 | Please make sure to leave a time of at least 0.5 seconds between computing the math definition and changing the vertical positioning, as autoscaling occurs directly after computing.
 Autoscaling will override any position changes.
 .. method:: SetMathStorage(number)
-| Sets the storage number for every command in the math group. `number` must be either 1, 2, 3 or 4.
+| Sets the storage number for every command in the math group. ``number`` must be either 1, 2, 3 or 4.
+| Default storage is 1.
 .. method:: ShowMathPos()
 | Returns the current position set by :meth:`SetMathPos`.
 .. method:: ShowMathScale()